 - Within 30 days you must either transfer the plate to another vehicle, or turn in the plate, or submit a signed statement that the plate was lost or destroyed.

 - Your registration expires immediately upon sale of the vehicle.

-- You must visit a Motor Vehicle Department office to transfer the plate and register the vehicle.
+- You must visit a Motor Vehicle Department office or authorized third party service provider to transfer the plate and register the vehicle.

 - If you must drive the vehicle to complete this transaction, you must obtain a Restricted Use 3-Day Permit (for private sales), or a Temporary Registration Plate (for vehicles purchased from a licensed dealer).

 - You can purchase a Restricted Use 3-Day Permit online.

 - If you transfer the plate to another vehicle, you may be eligible to receive credit for fees previously paid on the vehicle that was sold.
 Your credit reduces each month that the registration is not used.

 - You can see how much credit you have for your plates online.
 It is really cheap!